leej3/project_spring_2020/README.md

 Code will be written which takes a list of paths to standardised peak files produced from genome wide chip-seq and accessible chromatin assays which will then be intersected with the location of the SNPs in question.
 From this, a matrix will be outputted with a 0 assigned to SNPs which do not co-localise to epigentic peak, and a 1 to those which do.

 From this, it will become apparent which SNPs are functionally enriched and will then be priorised for functional followup.

+In the code directory, we have all that is needed to output our matrix.

+Running the following command should produce an example matrix;

+python annotation.plot.py locus_file, ann_paths_file, output, xlab)

+  where;
+    locus_file contains the SNPs that we are looking at in a space delimited text file, headers should be 'Chr', 'pos' and 'RSID'.

+    ann_paths_file contains directories to epigenetic bed files, in this case we are looking at ATAC seq peaks (open chromatin) and super-enhancer peaks (high H3K27ac).
+SNPs which fall in both are quite likely to be functionally implicated.

+    output is a string to define the output files

+    xlab is a string to plot some details on the final plot, in this case 'Chr5p15.33 Credible SNPs' will suffice.